-Between the pipes: Troy Grosenick and Mantas Armalis have split the reps thus far through the first six games with each goaltender playing in three contests a piece.
+Between the pipes: Troy Grosenick and Mantas Armalis have split the reps thus far through the first seven games with each goaltender playing every other game.
 Armalis is coming off arguably his best AHL performance as he stopped 25 San Antonio Rampage shots en route to a 3-1 win last Sunday.
 Armalis has yet to lose in regulation this season; he is 2-0-0-1 with a 2.52 GAA and .904 SV%.
-Troy Grosenick shutout Bakersfield on Oct.
-29 but allowed six goals on 32 shots in a 6-5 loss to San Antonio on Nov.
-5. The fourth-year pro, Grosenick, is 1-2-0-0 on the year with a 3.10 GAA and .900 SV%.
+Troy Grosenick’s loss Friday moved the veteran netminder to a record of 1-3 with a 3.61 GAA and a .879 SV%.

-Maxime Legace has carried the load for Texas in the early going, playing in eight of the teams first 11 games.
-The second-year pro is 4-3-1-0 with a 3.79 GAA and a .892 SV%.
-Legace went 1-2-0-0 against San Jose in four games last year with a 3.00 GAA and a .895 SV%.
-Texas’s other netminder Philippe Desrosiers is 2-1-0-0 in three games played with a 2.73 GAA and .903 SV%.
+Maxime Legace has carried the load for Texas in the early going, playing in nine of the teams first 12 games.
+The second-year pro is 5-3-1-0 with a 3.69 GAA and a .894 SV%.
+Legace is 2-2-0-0 against San Jose in five career games.
+Texas’s other netminder Philippe Desrosiers is 2-1-0-0 in three games played for Texas with a 2.73 GAA and .903 SV%.
 Desrosiers was a second-round pick by the Dallas Stars in 2013, he made his AHL debut against San Jose on January 3, 2016, and suffered a 5-1 loss.